mlochbaum/BQN/spec/system.md

 - Lines: BQN strings.
 The file is decoded as with chars, then split into lines by CR, LR, or CRLF line endings.
 - Bytes: Single-byte values, stored as BQN characters from `@` to `@+255`.

+The `MapBytes` function only takes one argument, a filename, and returns an array matching the result of `Bytes`.
+However, the array data should be [memory-mapped](https://en.wikipedia.org/wiki/Memory-mapped_file) allowing it to be loaded into memory on use.
+The array and arrays derived from it (such as slices) may change in value if the underlying file is modified after `MapBytes` is called.

 The following short names can also be provided for file access.
 They can be provided, and use the definitions from above even if `•file` is not provided.

 | Name       | Equivalent